 On the second count, the votes obtained by selected nominees in excess of the quota are distributed to the next available preferences.
 A nominee is the next available preference of an elector if he or she comes next in that elector's order of preference (clause 52(1)).
 Before the distribution of the votes, the number of next available preferences must be multiplied by the "transfer factor," which is the number of votes of a selected nominee in excess of the quota divided by the total number of votes obtained by the selected nominee.
 For example, if the quota is 200,000 votes and nominee A gets 300,000 votes, the transfer factor will be one third (100,000 / 300,000).
-Hence, if nominee B was the next available preference for 150,000 voters who indicated nominee A as their first preference, nominee C was the next available preference for 100,000 voters who indicated nominee A as their first preference, and nominee D was the next available preference for 50,000 votes; nominee C, 33,333; and nominee D 16,666 votes; in addition to the number of votes they already had on the first count.
+Hence, if nominee B was the next available preference for 150,000 voters who indicated nominee A as their first preference, nominee C was the next available preference for 50,000 voters who indicated nominee A as their first preference: nominee B will get 50,000 votes; nominee C, 33,333; and nominee D 16,666 votes, in addition to the number of votes they already had on the first count.

-On subsequent counts, all nominees who obtain the quota by adding to the electors' first preferences the transferred votes are added to the list of selected nominees (clause 53(1)(b)).
+Thus, on counts following the first one, all nominees who obtain the quota by adding to the electors' first preferences the transferred votes are added to the list of selected nominees (clause 53(1)(b)).
 The remaining nominees are also added to the list of selected nominees if their number equals the number of places in the Senate for which a consultation has been conducted (clauses 51(2) and 55).

 On any count, if no nominee obtains a number of votes at least equal to the quota, the nominee who obtains the least number of votes is eliminated (clause 54(1)).
 His or her votes are then distributed to the next available preferences (clause 54(2)).
 If more than one nominee gets the smallest number of votes, the nominee who obtained the fewest votes in the preceding count is eliminated (clause 54(4)).
-The bill provides no mechanism to break such a deadlock on the first count, but presumably all nominees who obtained the smallest number of votes will be eliminated.
+It the nominees obtained the same member of votes in the preceding count, the nominee who obtained the fewest number of votes in the nearest preceding count where there is no tie is eliminated.
+It there is a tie at all preceding counts, a nominee shall be eliminated on a random basis (clause 54(4)).